KristianWedberg/sql-batch-insert-performance/readme.md

     with 2048 parameters being up to 7 times slower than with 128 parameters
-  - With 128 or more parameters, the SQL Server process _might_ be bottlenecked on CPU (it consumes just over one core of CPU, the same as the ODBC run, despite inserting rows 25 times slower than ODBC)
+  - With 128 or more parameters, the SQL Server process _might_ be bottlenecked on CPU (it consumes just over one core of CPU, the same as the ODBC run, despite inserting rows up to 25 times slower than ODBC)
   - It also affects single row inserts (i.e. no batch), where `M.D.SqlClient` and `S.D.SqlClient` are 3.5 times slower at 1024 parameters vs. peak performance at 128 parameters
   - Using `async` (with `ExecuteNonQueryAsync()`), using `IDbCommand.Prepare()`, and/or wrapping